Swahili: Consonants

+Tonality

+Unlike most Bantu languages, Swahili is not tonal.

 Orthography

 Swahili is now written in the Latin alphabet.
 There are a few digraphs for native sounds, ch, sh, ng' and ny; q and x are not used, c is not used apart from the digraph ch, unassimilated English loans and, occasionally, as a substitute for k in advertisements.
 There are also several digraphs for Arabic sounds, which many speakers outside of ethnic Swahili areas have trouble differentiating.

-The language used to be written in the Ajami script, which is an Arabic script.
-Unlike other adaptations of the Arabic script for other languages, relatively little accommodation was made for Swahili.
-There were also differences in orthographic conventions between cities and authors and over the centuries, some quite precise but others different enough to cause difficulties with intelligibility.